Akira25/falter-firmware-builder/README.md

 -m | --make     start building

 optional:
 -u | --update           updates with new patches from falter-repo.
                         After using this option, you need to start again at option -s.
--b | --branch   if you want to build falter on another
+-b | --branch [$BRANCH] if you want to build falter on a different
-                OpenWrt-branch than master, check out that
+                        OpenWrt-branch than master, give the branch
-                branch via git.
-Afterwards run this option and start again at -s.
+                        or tag.
+After executing this option start again at -s.

 EVER use only one option at the same time!
 ```